Jaseci-Labs/JaseciForge/website/docs/guides/step3a-node-customization.md

-# Step 3b: Node Customization
+# Lesson 3.1: Node Customization

 Let's enhance our Task node with additional fields and types for better functionality.